Woman shot in Tenleytown McDonald’s parking lot

 WASHINGTON (WDVM) — D.C.
 Police are investigating a shooting in a McDonald’s parking lot in Tenleytown.

-Police confirm to WDVM a woman was hit during the shooting just before 4 o’clock Tuesday morning.
+Police confirmed to WDVM a woman was hit during the shooting just before 4 on Tuesday morning.

 Officers say the woman walked to an area hospital and police are investigating what lead up to the shooting.